puppetlabs/puppet-docs/source/guides/style_guide.markdown

 1. Next lines, if applicable: Should declare local variables and perform variable munging.
 1. Next lines: Should declare resource defaults.
 1. Next lines:  Should override resources if necessary.
-1. Next lines: Should declare resources in the order they need to be processed.
-1. Last lines: Should declare relationships to other classes or defines.
-(For example: `Class['apache'] -> Class['local_yum']`.)

-We recommend that the last two items -- declared resources and declared relationships to other classes/defines -- not occur in the same class or type.
-For more on relationship declarations, [see below](#104-chaining-arrow-syntax).

 The following example follows the recommended style: